From Quebec to Manitoba: The Best Jobs for Your Gap Year in Canada

 Most of the gap year programs available in this region involve enjoying and surviving the wilderness.

 Education and Training

 Dramatic changes in weather and daylight hours mean even fundamentals like transportation are limited.

-Gap year study program,s such as NOLS Summer Semester in the Yukon, only take place in the summer due to accessibility issues.
+Gap year study programs only take place in the summer due to accessibility issues.

 Most jobs, activities and study programs available to gap year students are part of the tourism industry.
 Although there are tourists who brave the colder months, the environment is much more active in the summer.